Skip to main content

 Build on the IC

-Using the power of chain key cryptography, the Internet Computer can thus be used as an orchestration blockchain, or meta blockchain, upon which new services can be built that combine functionality and assets provided by other blockchains in the Web3 universe - all without the need to trust a central party, and without the inconvenience and risk of using wrapping and bridges.
+Using the power of chain-key cryptography, the Internet Computer can thus be used as an orchestration blockchain, or meta blockchain, upon which new services can be built that combine functionality and assets provided by other blockchains in the Web3 universe - all without the need to trust a central party, and without the inconvenience and risk of using wrapping and bridges.